nasa/Common-Metadata-Repository/schemas/resources/schemas/visualization-draft/v1.1.0/ingest.md

         <existing-errors></existing-errors>
     </result>
 ```
-Subsequent ingests to the Visualization Draft record will result in updates to it's metadata as well as increment the revision-id of the record.
+Subsequent ingests to the Visualization Draft record will result in updates to its metadata as well as increment the revision-id of the record.

 #### Successful Response in JSON